opendocsg/slw-judgments-backfill/2013_SGHC_130/report.md

 22     The wife argues that Property X is a matrimonial asset because the parties had resided in that property during their marriage.
 The husband disagrees, maintaining that it was a property acquired before the marriage and it was not the place where the parties normally lived nor was the purpose and length of stay enough to satisfy the tests in s 112(10).

 23     In relation to assets acquired by one party before the marriage, s 112(10)(a)(i) requires the property to be “ordinarily used or enjoyed by both parties ... while the parties are residing together for shelter...or for recreational purposes” before the property can be considered a matrimonial asset.
-In _Ryan Neil John v Berger Rosaline_ [2000] 3 SLR(R) 647 at [59]-[60], Prakash J agreed with the District Judge below that if the parties resided in a holiday home for such a short time in comparison with the length of the marriage, the holiday home could not qualify as an asset “ordinarily used by the
+In _Ryan Neil John v Berger Rosaline_ <span class="citation">[2000] 3 SLR(R) 647</span> at [59]-[60], Prakash J agreed with the District Judge below that if the parties resided in a holiday home for such a short time in comparison with the length of the marriage, the holiday home could not qualify as an asset “ordinarily used by the

 parties for recreational purposes” as the words “ordinarily used” required some form of substantiality before an asset could be captured by s 112(10)(a)(i). _A fortiori_ , the requirement of “ordinarily used” for the purpose identified in s 112(10)(a)(i) would not be satisfied if the parties’ use or stay at the property in question was occasional or casual.